SomeoneElseOSM/SomeoneElse-style/README.md

 - Where tags collide, manually choose one of the pair to render (e.g. "amenity=pub" and "tourism=hotel" - I'm far more likely to be looking for a pub than a hotel, so show that symbol).

 - For barriers that are essentially either stiles or gates, display as either stile or gate.

+- Consolidated shops, offices and leisure facilities so that most or all will get rendered (by openstreetmap-carto-AJT)

+- Created a new road class "tertiary_sidewalk" (that will get rendered differently by the "sidewalk" branch of openstreetmap-carto-AJT).
+Still a work in progress; z-order handling not there yet.